-- I. Faculty with reservations about the permission to make up work may require the student to have the student dean contact them before signing.
+- D. Faculty with reservations about the permission to make up work may require the student to have the student dean contact them before signing.
 A copy of the form must be attached to any work submitted late.
-The student is advised to retain a copy of the signed form for his/her records. - J. When classes are suspended (e.g. conferences, work day, etc.), attendance is required for these activities.
-Permission to be absent for regularly scheduled employment or regular Practical Christian

-Service assignments must be secured from student deans in advance.
+The student is advised to retain a copy of the signed form for his/her records. - E. When classes are suspended (e.g. conferences, work day, etc.), attendance is required for these activities.
+Permission to be absent for regularly scheduled employment or regular Practical Christian Service assignments must be secured from student deans in advance.
 A student will receive an absence for each class that regularly meets on a day of a required activity if absent.

-- K. Only a student dean can give permission for a student to miss chapel. - L. Any absence from class (at beginning, middle or end) for more than 15 minutes without permission from the student dean will be considered an absence for the entire class.
-Students should not leave the classroom for any reason other than an emergency. - M. A student's failure to enter class on time will be considered a tardy and three tardies equal an absence. - N. Students are responsible for all content covered during their absence, including handouts and special assignments.
+- F. Only a student dean can give permission for a student to miss chapel. - G. Any absence from class (at beginning, middle or end) for more than 15 minutes without permission from the student dean will be considered an absence for the entire class. - H. A student's failure to enter class on time will be considered a tardy and three tardies equal an absence. - I. Students are responsible for all content covered during their absence, including handouts and special assignments.
 Instructors are not responsible to re-teach the materials.
 Normally notes should be copied from another student.
-Any assignment due should be submitted in advance or sent with another student. - O. Students may appeal, in writing, to the student deans for extenuating circumstances with regards to this attendance policy.
+Any assignment due should be submitted in advance or sent with another student. - J. Students may appeal, in writing, to the student deans for extenuating circumstances with regards to this attendance policy.